 Lead qualification is the most important step in the sales cycle.
 If you don’t take the time to prequalify your lead ahead of time, you will end up spending hours, days, and even weeks focusing on a deal that won’t close.
 Focusing on the wrong deal means you lose out on genuine deals.

 Your attention needs to be focused on the right things to be successful.

 How to qualify leads and prospects for mortgage loans

 Qualifying mortgage leads is an easy process.
 If you are organized and have a streamlined process, it can be fast-paced.
 If you automate the process, you save even more time.
-We have a fully automated lead qualification process that saves time.
-Check out the Unfair Advantage for yourself.
+We have a fully automated mortgage lead generation and qualification process that saves time.

 You need to make sure you’re asking the right questions from the beginning when you’re qualifying your mortgage leads.
 You need to make sure they are ready to buy.
 You also need to make sure they are financially capable of handling the responsibility of a long-term financial commitment.

 Loan managers have their own set of qualification questions.
 However, you can believe that all of them target the top criteria pieces.

 - Cash assets on hand

 Some questions you can ask to make sure you know how to qualify leads and prospects are: